enetheru/midi2input/notes.md

 * [DONE] enable and disable loop
 * [DONE] alsaconnect( clientname, portname )
 * [DONE] loop function for things like flashing lights, timed effects etc.
+* change signature of midi_recv to give a table with midi data
+* rename all registered functions to have a consistent naming scheme

 ALSA
 ----